 The requirements detailed in the library restrictions as conditions and their corresponding forms will be used as a benchmark in the recommendations being made to the National Boards about any undertakings proposed.

 The National Restrictions Library uses the following framework:

 Core restriction: This is the component of the restriction which addresses the particular behaviour or issue.

 Operating restrictions: This is the supplementary information that defines the practitioner’s responsibilities, the Board’s expectations, the monitoring activities and the information by which compliance with the core restriction will be monitored.

 Configurable elements: Within each restriction there are configurable elements which the user can modify in such a way as to address the particular circumstances in which the restrictions are to be recommended.
 Examples of configurable elements include timeframe for completion, topics to be addressed by education and the frequency of reporting etc. Within this document configurable elements appear in bold text, bracketed with #.

-The library restrictions contain reference to ‘approved forms’.
+The library restrictions contain reference to “approved forms”.
 These forms capture monitoring requirements and form part of the restriction with which a registrant must comply.
-The forms are individually coded, and are grouped according to the category of restriction they relate to.
-The forms can be accessed below:
+The forms are individual coded and are grouped according to the category of restriction they relate to.
+Forms related to restrictions addressing health, conduct or performance concerns can be accessed below: